djtaylor.me

 Let me engage in a little suasoria.
 Gaius Pontius, meddix of Samnium, you've defeated the Romans at Caudine Forks.

 Cornering them in the valley, containing them, that was good.
 A drop of oil in water will contain itself and not disperse, but that doesn't work with Romans and Samnites.
-You're both descendants from the Umbrians, and so not very different from them.
-If you want to them contained, and eventually removed in an irreversible way, you need an impermeable membrane.
-Preferably made of spears.
+You both contain Umbrian blood, and so so are at risk of diffusing in each other.
+If you want the Romans contained, and eventually removed in an irreversible way, you need an impermeable membrane.
+One preferably made of spears.

 You can transport the Roman army, contained in their spear bubble, back across the Apennines.
 This translation requires 0 work, because the bubble doesn't change volume.
 Make sure to keep them separate!

 The worst option would be to create a valve at the border, increase pressure, and squeeze the Romans through it.
-The army that exits the other side will have a very high temperature, and will raise the temperature of the Romans on the other side.
+If you decide to do this, it's critical that your army maintains thermal contact, and that the squeeze is isothermal.
+Otherwise the army that exits the other side will have a very high temperature, and will raise the temperature of the Romans on the other side.
 Living next to hot Romans is a bad idea.
+Just be warned: this squeeze is isothermal, and therefore reversible.
+Romans can and will come back if you choose this option.

 [todo: this is different from the paris example because there the people are all diffused, but here they're all contained]